marimo-team/marimo/docs/guides/editor_features.md

 Autoreloading comes in two types:

-- "detect": automatically marks cells affected by module modifications as stale, letting you know which cells need to be re-run.
+- "lazy": automatically marks cells affected by module modifications as stale, letting you know which cells need to be re-run.
 - "autorun": automatically re-runs cells affected by module modification.

-**Note:** Make sure the imported modules are in packages/folders with `__init__.py` files, otherwise marimo's detection may fail.

 **Why autoreload?** Autoreloading enables a workflow that many developers find
 productive: develop complex logic in Python modules, and use the marimo